Recognizing the Symptoms

 Experiencing one or more of these symptoms may indicate vein disease.
 While vein disease is not usually life-threatening, if left untreated it can lead to more serious medical conditions.
 To fully understand the importance of getting underlying venous insufficiency treated, check out our expansive list of frequently asked questions by clicking the button below.

-Risks of Leaving Varicose Veins Untreated
+Risks of Varicose Veins Left Untreated

 - Venous Ulcer: Ulcers are open wounds or sores on your legs or ankles that occur when blood continues to pool in your veins.
 They may start off as a slow-healing break in the skin and typically get worse over time if left untreated.
 Venous ulcers can be tender around the wound, exude discharge, and lead to infection.

 - Skin Discoloration: Untreated vein disease can cause your skin to become dry, hardened, or discolored.
 People with skin discoloration may notice areas of their calves, thighs, or ankles becoming tinted brown, purple, or dark blue.
 In some cases, it may look like a bad bruise.

 - Deep Vein Thrombosis (DVT): This is a condition that occurs when blood clots in one of the body’s deep veins, usually in the legs.
 Blood clots can cause symptoms like pain, swelling, discoloration, cramping, or warmth to the affected area.
 If the blood clots break loose, they can travel through your bloodstream and enter your lungs causing a pulmonary embolism (PE).
 This very serious condition can look like vein disease, which is why it is essential to monitor your symptoms and talk to your doctor.

 These conditions are most often caused by untreated vein disease.
 To prevent these conditions, you need to contact your doctor if you experience any signs or symptoms related to vein disease.